CREATE YOUR VERY OWN SVG CUT FILES TO USE WITH YOUR CRICUT OR SILHOUETTE CUTTING MACHINE.

 What can you use SVG cut files for?

 If you have a Cricut or Silhouette cutting machine, these use SVG files.
-Cricut and Silhouette both have tons of designs in their data base that you can use, but it can be limiting.
+Cricut and Silhouette both have tons of designs in their data base that you can use, but it can be limiting, and costly.
 Once you learn to make your own SVG cut files, the possibilities are endless.

 What software do you need?